Updated: September 16th, 2014

 Use to create ommercial as well as personal work, you can use the items to create new items that can be used to create items for sale CU4CU.
 You can use them to create logos, books, illustrations, adverts, documentation, textiles, web pages, packaging, cards, animals and much more.
 Any questions, please let us know via firstname.lastname@example.org

 You can find out more about the tools via the graphicxtras channel on youtube - where you can find out how to load them, how to distort them, how to combine them, modify them and much more.
 If you have any questions, please contact us on email@example.com and I will try and create a few videos about the subject

 How to load into PaintShop Pro

-File open the PNG files and then select a paint tool and dispay the options, there you will see the feature to create a custom design for PSP.
+open the PNG images and then select a paint tool and dispay the options, there you will see the feature to create for PSP.
 Once defined, you can use the presets with most of the tools by selecting from the PaintShop Pro palette.
 You can also convert the file into a new picture tube via the export command.

 Where can I get more information ?

 The best source for any information about PS and the Adobe PS elements via the adobe.com website.
 It gives a lot of detail about the tools and the various settings though perhaps not how to get the best out of them - it is certainly a useful resource

 Yes, you can use the presets as a source for amazing patterns as well.
 Simply load the PNG via the edit menu define pattern command.
 You can then use them with the powerful new scripted features such as applying random fills, follow path etc as well as pattern fill layer etc. To use as patterns in PSP, place the PNG images into the patterns folder of PaintShop Pro and that is located in the location specified in the file preferences file location.